aragon/hack/docs/cli-usage.md

 ---
 ### Issues propagating your content hash to IPFS
-When publishing a package via `aragon apm publish`, you will get returned an ipfs content hash.
+When publishing a package via `aragon apm publish`, you will be returned an ipfs content (root) hash.
 For Aragon to work with the default IPFS gateway stored in the DAO's settings, this hash needs to be accessible at:

 `https://ipfs.eth.aragon.network/ipfs/<hash>`